The program information below is valid for the fall 2022 term (September 1, 2022 - December 31, 2022).

 - PhD Comprehensive Examination

-- Students are required to meet the University-level PhD Comprehensive Examination minimum requirements outlined in the “Minimum requirements for the PhD degree” section of the Graduate Studies Academic Calendar (GSAC).
+- Students are required to meet the University-level PhD Comprehensive Examination minimum requirements outlined in the “Minimum requirements for the PhD degree” section of the Graduate Studies Academic Calendar (GSAC), with certain noted exceptions that are specific to the PhD in Physics program:

 - In addition to the University-level PhD Comprehensive Examination minimum requirements, students in the PhD in Physics program are also required to follow the requirements outlined below: